oasis-tcs/openc2-usecases/SBOM-PoC/OpenDXLBroker.md

 # OpenDXL Broker

-An OpenDXL Broker is available for all PlugFest participants to connect with and expirement on.
+An OpenDXL Broker is available for all PlugFest participants to connect with and experiment on.
 There are great open source client libraries available to hit the ground running in [Python](https://github.com/opendxl/opendxl-client-python) and [Java](https://github.com/opendxl/opendxl-client-java).
 DXL is a cousin of MQTT that is secure by default, [among other differences](https://github.com/opendxl/opendxl-broker/wiki/Comparison-with-MQTT), so please read on to learn how to connect.

 # Connecting To The Broker